Julie Martin (Neighbours): Casting

 After seven months in the role, Blanche decided to leave Neighbours, becoming the second regular cast member to do so.
 James Oram, author of Neighbours Behind the Scenes, noted that Blanche wanted more than the show could offer and she did not want to be typecast.
 Blanche also explained that when the serial began, she knew that she did not want to stay for the full twelve months of her contract.
 She continued: "I learnt a lot from Neighbours but it also retards your development staying in the same role for so long.
 I want to make sure I experience as much as possible so I know what I want."

 In 1992, Neighbours underwent a major overhaul and it took on "a darker, more adult tone".
 Script editor Barbara Angell explained that they wanted to appeal to a much wider audience and show that suburbia in Australia was "interesting and diverse".
 Several new characters were introduced, while others were written out, including Todd Landers (Kristian Schmid) whose death led to the reintroduction of Julie, now played by Julie Mullins, and her family.
 Mullins was planning to base herself in London when she learned she had been cast as Julie.
 Mullins was in her twenties at the time of her casting, and as the character was meant to be in her mid-30s, the actress was aged using conservative clothes and a short, curled hairstyle.

 Development

 Characterisation

-Julie is described as being unable to keep her nose out of other people's business.
-She has a "brusque and pompous manner" which annoyed those around her.
-In her later years Julie had become more obnoxious than she previously had been.
-She was branded unbearable in Neighbours' anniversary book The first ten years.
-As a mother Julie was embarrassing, she humiliated her children with her antics.
-Her persona meant she found it hard to hold a job because she was never suited to anything she tried.
-She firewalled herself with these traits, as she genuinely had a good heart but refused to show it.
-The anniversary book describes this as the reason she was disliked by almost everyone she encountered.
+Julie, as played by Mullins, is described as obnoxious and unable to keep her nose out of other people's business.
+She has a "brusque and pompous manner", which annoys those around her.
+As a mother Julie is embarrassing, humiliating her children with her antics.
+Her persona means she finds it hard to hold a job because she is never suited to anything she tries.
+She firewalls herself with these traits, as she genuinely has a good heart but refuses to show it, and consequently is disliked by almost everyone she encounters.